andersjj/widget-list/htmlSelect/README.md

 # htmlSelect

-htmlSelect is a service that allows you to pass in JSON document that contains:
+htmlSelect is a service that allows you to pass in a JSON document that contains:

 1. URL of document that you want to extract information from.
 2. An array of `selectors` that include: